Who can attend?

 Delicious and nutritious.
 We will eat local food with a flavor of the culture.
 Some meals will also be similar to that of which we would eat back home in the states.
 The food will be prepared by both local people, and at times, the CHWC staff.
 All meals will be cooked up to American health standards.

 DO I NEED A PASSPORT/VISA’S?

 PASSPORTS ARE REQUIRED and must be valid for 6 months past the date of entry.
 Visa’s are not required.
-(St. Thomas is an exception, please visit its page directly for details)
+(St. Thomas/St. Croix are an exception, please visit their pages directly for details)

 WHEN SHOULD I BOOK MY airline TICKETS?

 After you have registered your group, please feel free to book your tickets anytime!
 Along with your paperwork, there will be a travel form for you to upload your travel details.

 You may purchase the tickets however you wish:

 - Travel Agents – Tend to be most convenient, but expensive.

 - Travel search engines.
 We suggest, google.com/flights.